foundry-rs/starknet-foundry/docs/src/starknet/show_config.md

 ## Overview

-Many times before executing any other cast command you want to make sure that you are passing the right configuration settings and not mixing up commands that needs to be sent to development environment to mainnet :)
+Sometimes, before executing any other cast command, one may want to make sure that the right configuration settings are being used (eg proper network or account is used).

 For those cases you can call `show-config` with all the same configuration related arguments, you can also just replace subcommand and anything after it with `show-config` and it should show all the configuration that will be